 Team: Abed Yassem, Lead Architect; Riyad Dwairy, Architect; Hussein Tarabeih, PhD; Mayors of TAEQ’s municipalities: Sakhnin Municipality: Mustafa Abu Raya; Arrabe: Yasin Yasin; Dier Hanna: Samir Hussein; Eilaboun: Hana Sawed; Kaukab: Nawaaf Hjoje; Buine Najidat: Monir Hamudi; Dr. Shlomo Kimchie; Saleh Waked; Hanadi Higress; Said Khalaily; Bassem Ghanaim, Ali Osman

-Jury Review: The building and landscape reflect traditional Arab design and house programs about desert sustainability, inter-generational heritage and cultural traditions.
-Its beauty belies its true story, six Arabs communities located in Israel worked collaborative to overcome mutual suspicion, inter-governmental rivalry, funding issues, differences between elders and youth, and a harsh climate to structure an organization and a place to collectively search for common ground.
+Jury Review: The building and landscape reflect traditional Arab design and cultural traditions, and house programs about sustainability, environmental responsibility, and water and energy conservation.
+Its beauty belies its true story, six Arabs communities located in Israel worked collaboratively to overcome discrimination, funding issues, differences between elders and youth, and a geopolitical conflict in the background to structure an organization and a place to collectively search for common ground through environmental initiatives.

 Location: Detroit, MI